kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	y &= \beta_0 + \beta_1x + \gamma d + \varepsilon \\
 	y &= b_0 + b_1 x + g d_i + e_i \\

 where :math:`d_i = 0` if an axial impeller was used, or :math:`d_i = 1` if a radial impeller was used.
 All other least squares assumptions hold, particularly that the variance of :math:`y_i` is unrelated to the value of :math:`d_i`.
-For the initial illustration, assume that :math:`\beta_1 = 0`, then geometrically, what is happening here is shown below:
+For the initial discussion let's assume that :math:`\beta_1 = 0`, then geometrically, what is happening here is:

 .. image:: ../figures/least-squares/least-squares-dummy-variable-and-intercept.png
-	:width: 500px
+	:width: 900px
-	:align: center
+	:align: right
-	:scale: 55
+	:scale: 60
+	:alt: fake width

 The :math:`\gamma` parameter, estimated by :math:`g`, is the difference in intercept when using a different impeller type.
 Note that the lines are parallel.